 Bermuda’s Flora Duffy has been on a steady rise since claiming her first big title at the 2014 XTERRA World Championships in Maui.
-Since then, she’s earned three more XTERRA world titles, two ITU Cross Triathlon World Championships and—most notably—two ITU World Championships.
-Now, at age 30, she’s arguably the greatest female triathlete on the planet and she’s still showing steady progress in swim, bike, and run.
-With two huge wins under her belt in 2018, Duffy is now looking ahead to finishing the year strong and starting to eye the 2020 Tokyo Olympics.
-We chatted with Duffy after her big World Triathlon Series victory in her home country of Bermuda, where she’s a bonafide celebrity.
+Since then, she’s earned three more XTERRA world titles, two ITU Cross Triathlon World Championships and—most notably—two ITU World Championships and an Olympic gold medal in Tokyo.
+Now she’s arguably the greatest female triathlete on the planet, and she’s still showing steady progress in swim, bike, and run.
+We chatted with Duffy after her big World Triathlon Series victory 2018 in her home country of Bermuda, where she’s a bonafide celebrity.

 Triathlete.com: You finished 2017 with a wedding [to now-husband Dan Hugo].
 How was that experience?